devansh-299/LunchBox/README.md

 1. Fork the project
 2. Make your changes and push the changes to **your** forked repository
-3. Send a pull-request **master** branch and ensure the pull request follows the template.
+3. Send a pull-request **dev** branch and ensure the pull request follows the template.
+4. At the moment we are adding all the new features to the **dev** branch, and pushing only fully features to our **master** branch.

 ## Maintainer